Strawberry Pretzel Salad

 Raspberry pretzel salad

-Swap the strawberry Jell-O for raspberry and use fresh or frozen raspberries.
-The tartness of the raspberries against the sweet cream cheese layer is incredible.
+Swap the strawberry Jell-O for raspberry and use fresh raspberries instead of strawberries.
+The tartness is even more intense against the sweet cream cheese.

 Individual cups